EderSantana/blog/README.md

 # blog
-Best Technical Blog NA+BR
+Welcome to the Best Technical Blog NA+BR
-Welcome to my blog.
 If this doesn't have enough Bootstrap3 for you, I'm sorry!

 ## Posts